sjmillerAZ/ResBaz_UNIXIntro/Intro-to-shell.md

 man ls
 ```

-(Notice that we always type a space after the command name.)
+(Notice that we _always_ type a space after the command name.)
 What did you see?
 A description and lots of options?
 Great.

 Let's try one of the options.
+These are typically one letter or digit codes that alter the default behavior of the command.

 ```
 ls -l